cognitara/Badr/docs/backup_system.md

 - Local backup: Daily at 1:00 AM
 - Google Drive backup: Weekly on Sunday at 2:00 AM
 - Backup verification: Daily at 3:00 AM
+- Video management: Daily at 4:00 AM
+- Pi 5 synchronization: Hourly (if distributed architecture is enabled)

 ## Backup Restoration